 Japanese Encephalitis Antigens

-The Native Antigen Company prepares recombinant JEV NS1 and Envelope proteins in a proprietary mammalian cell expression system to generates highly pure proteins.
-Our Japanese Encephalitis virus antigens are properly glycosylated and folded.
-The JEV NS1 protein is presented in a predominantly hexameric form.
+The Native Antigen Company prepares recombinant JEV NS1 and Envelope proteins and virus-like particles in a proprietary mammalian cell expression system to generate highly pure proteins.
+Our Japanese Encephalitis virus antigens are properly glycosylated and folded and the JEV NS1 protein is presented in a predominantly hexameric form.

 Japanese Encephalitis Antibodies